 - The Dr. (Med.)
 Amir Thapa Award was established by former Tewa member Lily Thapa in memory of her late husband.
 This award is presented each year to the volunteer who raises the most amounts of funds for Tewa.

-- The Birendra Shrestha Award was established by Tewa's founding member and current Executive Director, Sadhana Shrestha in memory of her late husband.
+- The Birendra Shrestha Award was established by Tewa's founding member and former Executive Director, Sadhana Shrestha in memory of her late husband.
 This award is presented each year to the volunteer who raises the most donations from the largest number of donors.

 - Tewa Outstanding Volunteer Award was instituted by Tewa itself.
 This award is awarded to the all-round outstanding volunteer of the year.
 This award is presented each year to the volunteer having excellent initiation and leadership skills, active in disseminating Tewa's philosophy and on-going fundraising activities.